 It contains 11 ingredients: A few nootropics, a very high dose of caffeine, and some vitamins.

-Strangely enough, I was able to feel some benefits, despite the product being slightly underdosed.
+Strangely enough, we were able to feel some benefits, despite the product being slightly underdosed.

-After my careful ingredient check, I did expect an energy and motivation boost from this supplement, but for the wrong reasons (I’ll tell you more about it below).
+After our careful ingredient check, we did expect an energy and motivation boost from this supplement, but for the wrong reasons (we’ll tell you more about it below).

 Here is what happened during the test.

-I’ve been taking 1-2 capsules/day on an empty stomach.
-Sometimes I took 1 pill, sometimes 2, and only once I took 3 capsules.
+We were taking 1-2 capsules/day on an empty stomach.
+Sometimes we took 1 pill, sometimes 2, and once we even tried 3 capsules.

 The issue with 2 capsules is that they contain 150 mg of caffeine, which means you don’t really want to drink another cup of coffee that morning.

-So, during the week, I noticed a slight energy and focus boost, but nothing spectacular.
+So, during the test week, we noticed a slight energy and focus boost, but nothing spectacular.
 We didn’t feel more motivated for work, and we felt slightly anxious.

 OmniMind formula is non-GMO, vegetarian-friendly, it contains no artificial colors or flavors, and it is gluten-free.

-It’s not nearly as developed as some of my favorite nootropic stacks on the market, but it shows some potential.
+It’s not nearly as developed as some of our favorite nootropic stacks on the market, but it shows some potential.